Sitecore/Sitecore.HabitatHome.Commerce/README.md

 `git clone git@github.com:Sitecore/Sitecore.HabitatHome.Commerce.git`

 ### 2 Deploy Solution
-Note: If you have not yet done so, deploy the base HabitatHome.Content solution.
-See README.md in Sitecore.HabitatHome.Content
+Note: If you have not yet done so, deploy the base HabitatHome.Platform solution.
+See README.md in Sitecore.HabitatHome.Platform
-You can run the `quick-deploy` gulp task from the root of the HabitatHome.Content solution for a quicker deploy that excludes post deploy actions or Unicorn synchronization.
+You can run the `Quick-Deploy` gulp task from the root of the HabitatHome.Platform solution for a quicker deploy that excludes post deploy actions or Unicorn synchronization.

-To deploy the HabitatHome.Commerce solution, from the root of the solution
+To deploy the **HabitatHome.Commerce** solution, from the root of the solution

-`npm install`
+`.\build.ps1 -Target Initial`

-`node_modules\.bin\gulp initial`
+_Notes:_

-> gulp **initial** only needs to be executed successfully during the initial deployment.
-Subsequent deployments can be made by running the default gulp task (gulp with no parameters).
+- Build target **Initial** only needs to be executed successfully during the initial deployment.
+Subsequent deployments can be made by running the **Default** Cake build target: `.\build.ps1` (without target specification).

 ### 3 Deploy Engine

 The next step will deploy Habitat Home's custom Commerce Engine with its relevant plugin and load the catalog, inventory and promotions.

 _Notes:_
-* If you want to use your own engine suffix rather than `habitat`, you need to update it in `deploy-commerce-engine.ps1`
+* If you want to use your own engine suffix rather than `habitathome`, you need to update it in `deploy-commerce-engine.ps1`
-* If you want to use your own databases rather than `habitat_Global`, you need to update it in `\src\Project\HabitatHome\engine\wwwroot\bootstrap\Global.json`
+* If you want to use your own databases rather than `habitathome_Global`, you need to update it in `\src\Project\HabitatHome\engine\wwwroot\bootstrap\Global.json`
-* If you want to use your own databases rather than `habitat_SharedEnvironments`, you need to update it in `\src\Project\HabitatHome\engine\wwwroot\data\Environments\Plugin.SQL.PolicySet-1.0.0.json`
+* If you want to use your own databases rather than `habitathome_SharedEnvironments`, you need to update it in `\src\Project\HabitatHome\engine\wwwroot\data\Environments\Plugin.SQL.PolicySet-1.0.0.json`
 The script is provided as an example and should be reviewed to understand its behavior prior to its execution.
 In summary, the script:

 - Compiles and publishes the engine to a temporary location (default .\publishTemp)